Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

 Make sure your family gets at least eight hours of sleep a night, eats healthy meals (lots of fruit and vegetables) and exercises daily.

+If you get sick, start an antiviral prescription medication right away.
 Taken within the first 48 hours of symptoms, they can lessen the

 About the Author